top of page

 How is this organization funded?

 As a 501(c)(3) non-profit charitable organization, we have two means of financial support.
 The first comes through donations from around the world, made by compassionate supporters of our work.
-The second is our relationships with Tourism suppliers in Viet Nam allow us to provide a quality retreat experience, comprised of plant-based, fresh & delicious food, safe and modern ground transportation, group domestic airline tickets, and comfortable, exceptionally clean and modern accommodations.
+The second is our relationships with Tourism suppliers in Viet Nam which allow us to provide a quality retreat experience, comprised of plant-based, fresh & delicious food, safe and modern ground transportation, group domestic airline tickets, and comfortable, exceptionally clean and modern accommodations.
 Skillful negotiation allows us to fund the retreat expenses of our Practice leader and Retreat Coordinator (Excluding International Travel to Viet Nam which all of us pay from our personal funds).
 While keeping our Registration Fees as low as possible, we endeavor to keep administrative costs as low as possible.
 On average, only 10% - 15% of funds received are used for administrative purposes.
-While our practice leaders do not charge for their work, we do pay a reasonable fee to our Retreats Coordinator and to our 2020 Registrar.
+While our practice leaders do not charge for their work, we do pay a reasonable fee to our Retreats Coordinator and to our Registrar.
 Any funds not spent on work projects or administrative costs are allocated to a Discretionary Relief Fund, from which we can offer additional financial assistance in circumstances of need brought to our attention by our partnering community agencies.
 Our aspiration is to make the greatest possible impact with the generous donations we receive.

 Are donations tax deductible?